MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# Expiring a conversation
+# Expire a conversation

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 A bot sometimes needs to restart a conversation from the beginning.
 For instance, if a user does not respond after a certain period of time.
 This article describes two methods for expiring a conversation:

 - Track the last time a message was received from a user, and clear state if the time is greater than a preconfigured length upon receiving the next message from the user.
-See [User Interaction Expiration](#user-interaction-expiration)
+For more information, see the [user interaction expiration](#user-interaction-expiration) section.
-- Use a storage layer feature, such as CosmosDb Time To Live, to automatically clear state after a preconfigured length of time.
-See [Storage Expiration](#storage-expiration)
+- Use a storage layer feature, such as Cosmos DB Time To Live (TTL), to automatically clear state after a preconfigured length of time.
+For more information, see the [storage expiration](#storage-expiration) section.

 <!--
 NOTE: in the future, provide guidance on an azure function queue or time trigger